-It is estimated that small businesses accounted for 99.3% of all private sector businesses at the start of 2015 (FSB).
-With this in mind we’ve decided to recognise and celebrate small and medium-sized businesses everywhere by bringing some top tips to maximise engagement, performance and of course profits:
+According to data from the UK Government, 5.5 million of the 5.6 million private sector businesses were small businesses in October 2021.
+With this in mind we’ve decided to recognise and celebrate small and medium-sized businesses everywhere by bringing some top tips to maximise engagement, performance and of course profits.

-Always consider the method that you’re communicating with your most important investment: customers.
-From regular, low-cost methods of communication of developments via social media, email or even SMS, through to a reliable support channel – investing in the right tools could see your customers invest more in you.
+Always consider the method that you’re communicating with as your most important investment: consumers.
+From regular, low-cost methods of communication of developments via social media, email or even SMS, through to a reliable support team or channel – investing in the right tools, manual processes and strategies could see your customers invest more in you.

 It’s no longer enough to know how to set up a website; you now have to understand how the technology works behind the scenes.
 From SEO through to plugins and integrations, it’s easy to miss what’s important to your customers.